Compared to other European capitals, Athens is already a pretty cheap city.

 11. Get a multi-attraction ticket:

-There are different combinations, of course, it all depends on what you want to see and do.
+There are different combinations of multi-attractions passes in Athens, of course, depending on what you want to see and do.

 12. Choose to eat in local Bakeries:

 Athens bakeries offer delicious and cheap food.
 You can buy everything you need from breakfast to lunch and maybe also something for dinner.